Dunham-Amar/Data-Visualization-and-Analytics-Projects/Visualization Projects/Candy Wars/README.md

 ![](stacked_bar.png)

-‘Win_cat’ and ‘is_chocolate’ were the two variables used to relate to the win percentage because these columns gave the frequency counts that could be converted to percentages in the crosstab.
-I didn’t use ‘win_percent’ because it is a continuous variable that included distinct values so the graph would have had 84 unstacked bars.
+`Win_cat` and `is_chocolate` were the two variables used to relate to the win percentage because these columns gave the frequency counts that could be converted to percentages in the crosstab.
+I didn’t use `win_percent` because it is a continuous variable that included distinct values so the graph would have had 84 unstacked bars.

-From the visualization, frequent winners seen in the ‘A lot’ and ‘Often’ categories have high win percentages of chocolate versus less frequent winners seen in the ‘Rarely’ and ‘Sometimes’ categories having high win percentages of fruity.
+From the visualization, frequent winners seen in the `A lot` and `Often` categories have high win percentages of chocolate versus less frequent winners seen in the `Rarely` and `Sometimes` categories having high win percentages of fruity.

 <br>